LekKit/RVVM/README.md

 - VFIO for GPU passthrough
 - More RVJIT optimizations, shared caches
 - FPU JIT (Complicated AF to make a conformant one)
-- Vector/Bitmanip extensions
+- Vector/Bitmanip extensions (Blocked on interpreter rewrite which is scheduled for 0.7-git)
-- Other peripherals from real boards (SiFive GPIO, flash)
+- Other peripherals from real boards (VisionFive 2: GPIO, SPI, flash...)
+- RISC-V APLIC, PCIe MSI Interrupts
 - *Maybe* virtio devices (For better QEMU interoperability, current devices are plenty fast)
 - Free page reporting via virtio-balloon
 - *A lot more...*